jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - build level 2 units - already have 5 level 1, have enough money, limit 3.
   - build level 2 and 3 (done)
   - level 2 units should find enemy level 1 units mostly
-  - level 3 units should kill enemy units and never walk to a square adjacent to a level 3 enemy unit
-    - helper - is adjacent to level3 enemy unit (done)
-    - kill priority

 # wood 2 to wood 1